 For parents suddenly burdened with even more responsibilities, we’re here to lighten the load and continue investing in your child’s future, our society’s future.

-But while we want to pretend like it’s business-as-usual during the global pandemic, we know that’s not the case (100% of our graduating tutors are attending medical school).
+But while we want to pretend like it’s business-as-usual during the global pandemic, we know that’s not the case.
 Here’s how we’re keeping learning alive during these trying times.

 Remote, Online Tutoring